cyklokoalicia/OpenSourceBikeShare/README.md

 Bottom-up bicycle sharing system suitable for smaller communities or areas such as campuses, companies etc.

-Use *fully functional* ["breakthrough" version](https://github.com/mmmaly/OpenSourceBikeShare/tree/breakthrough) in the meantime.
+Use *fully functional* ["breakthrough" version](https://github.com/cyklokoalicia/OpenSourceBikeShare/tree/breakthrough) in the meantime.

 Website: [OpenSourceBikeShare.com](http://opensourcebikeshare.com)

-NOTE: Undergoing complete rewrite in Laravel framework.
+NOTE: Looking for help/developers to develop new web app in Laravel framework.
 ---------

 Features